 The State of Alaska, NOAA, and AMEC partners are committed to ensuring that data are readily available to the public, in conjunction with the Geospatial Data Act's advocacy for quality metadata following ISO 19115 standards.
-The State of Alaska actively maintains an Open Data Geoportal, an elevation portal for viewing and downloading elevation datasets, and is currently building an imagery portal to host current and historic imagery, including orthoimagery, for viewing and downloading.
-NOAA hosts topographic, bathymetric, and orthoimagery coastal mapping data at the National Centers for Environmental Information (NCEI) and Digital Coast.
+The Alaska Geospatial Office actively maintains the State's Open Data Geoportal, Elevation, and Imagery portals for viewing and downloading historic and modern geospatial data.
+NOAA serves as a central repository for topographic and orthoimagery coastal mapping data at the Digital Coast and bathymetry at the National Centers for Environmental Information (NCEI).
 USGS and NOAA also manage elevation data reporting at the United States Interagency Elevation Inventory.